LEADNorthLLC/fhir-uds-training/module-5/exercise-1/instructions/instruction.md

 # Setting up your environment

-**Objective: **This exercise aims to set up your environment for future exercises.
+**Objective: This exercise aims to set up your environment for future exercises.

-**Note: **You may need to refer back to these instructions as you start other exercises or if you stop partway through an exercise.
+**Note: You may need to refer back to these instructions as you start other exercises or if you stop partway through an exercise.

 The first step is to start your docker container.
-Open the docker desktop application.
-Once that has started navigate to the **\exercise **folder and run the following command.
+Open the Docker desktop application.
+Once that has started, navigate to the **\exercise **folder and run the following command.

 	docker-compose up --build -d